• Flight in a vintage RAF de Havilland Devon alongside the St George Spitfire

 • Entry to the Sywell Aviation Museum, subject to opening times

 What Can I Expect

-The highlight of the day is your flight, where you’ll be joined in the air by a magnificent MkIX Spitfire.
+It'll be a magnificent MkIX Spitfire that'll be joining you in the air.
 Beautifully restored and maintained, TD314 now flies under the moniker ‘St George’ and it’s a superb example of this impressive fighter plane.
 And whilst the St George is undoubtedly the star of the show, the plane you’ll be flying in for this tour is actually quite special too…

-The de Havilland Devon is the military equivalent of the civil passenger plane the Dove.
+The de Havilland Devon is the military equivalent of the Dove civil passenger plane.
 It boasts a very retro 1950s style, harking back to the decade when post-war air travel was, quite literally, just starting to take off.
-G-DHDV flying under the serial number VP981 has a fascinating flying history, including a stint as the personal air transport for Sir Basil Embry, when he was Commander of Allied Forces Central Europe based in France.
+G-DHDV, flying under the serial number VP981, has a fascinating flying history.
+This included a stint as the personal air transport for Sir Basil Embry, when he was Commander of Allied Forces Central Europe based in France.

 After a final role as the crew plane for the Battle of Britain Memorial Flight from 1985, this graceful Devon was retired from military life.
-For her new lease of life operating de Havilland Devon flights sharing the skies with the St George Spitfire, she has kept her resplendent RAF livery.
+For her new lease of life operating de Havilland Devon flights alongside the St George Spitfire, she has kept her resplendent RAF livery.

 • Selected weekend dates between April and October, subject to weather conditions

 • Height restrictions: Minimum 4ft 6ins, maximum height 6ft 4ins

 • Spectators are welcome, with excellent views of the aircraft